Explore how your team can use Hiver.

 2. Zoho Desk

 Zoho Desk is a platform that helps streamline internal ticketing for businesses of all sizes.
-It comes with features such as ticket management, contact organization, and analytics.
+The software is pretty good at helping you create workflows and automate repetitive tasks like ticket assignment and escalation.

-Zoho Desk- cloud-based internal ticketing helpdesk solution
+Zoho Desk- cloud-based internal ticketing helpdesk

-Zoho Desk UI
+Zoho Desk cloud-based ticketing helpdesk

-Zoho subscription pricing plans:
+Zoho Desk pricing plans:

 Zoho pricing plans are typically tiered, with different features and functionality available at each level.